zulfajuniadi/laravel-base/readme.md

 ## Getting Started

-1. `composer create-project zulfajuniadi/laravel-base projectfolder 5.1.x-dev`
+1. `composer create-project zulfajuniadi/laravel-base projectfolder 5.1.x-dev` where `projectfolder` is the folder you want to create your app.
 2. Create your database
+3. Change directory to projectfolder `cd projectfolder`
-3. `php artisan app:install`
+4. `php artisan app:install`
-4. `php artisan migrate --seed`
+5. `php artisan migrate --seed`

 Default username and password: admin@example.com / admin